 Steamed fish recipes are very popular among the Chinese community.
-In fact, one of my top three recipes on Nyonya Cooking is the Cantonese Steamed Fish which garnered over 850,000 views.
+In fact, one of the top three recipes on Nyonya Cooking is the Cantonese steamed fish which garnered over 850,000 views.
 Steamed fish is so easy to prepare.
 Moreover, steaming is the best method to opt for in order to taste the freshness of the fish.

 Teochew is actually a Chinese dialect.
 There are many Teochew recipes using seafood and vegetables.
 Generally, Teochew dishes do not use much seasoning as they rely on the freshness of the ingredients.
 Whether or not you are a “Teochew-nang” (people of the Teochew dialect), you will appreciate the natural sourness of the pickled plum and mustard green in this dish.
 A good selection of fresh tomatoes also enhances the sourness and sweetness of the gravy.

 The key ingredient to this dish is, of course, fresh fish.
 In Singapore or Malaysia, white prompret is often used in this Teochew steamed fish recipe.
 I opted for seabass instead and it was a great match, too.
 Other white fleshed fishes such as cod, grouper, red snapper, trout or bream can also be used.

 The other important ingredients which are needed to create the sourish and salty flavours in the gravy are pickled plums, pickled vegetables ('kiam chai or hum choi'), tomatoes and soy sauce.
 Pickled plums are usually sold in glass bottles at the grocers but it may be substituted with Japanese Ume, which is basically pickled plums too!

 As for pickled vegetables, they are sold in vacuumed plastic packages.
 I was a little confused when faced with two different types of pickled vegetables.
 One of it is stated as sour pickled vegetables while the other is salted pickled vegetables.
 In case you are in the same predicament, just know that it is salted pickled vegetables which is needed in this recipe.
 These pickled ingredients added so many flavours to what could have been just a regular steamed fish recipe and turned it into a dish worth mentioning.